XQueryInstitute/Course-Materials/exercises/exercise-2.md

 </dictionary>
 ```

 Hint: You'll probably need to use regular expressions to clean up the strings.
-If so, this function ```fn:replace($words, "[!?.',/-]", "")``` should do the trick.
+If so, this function ```fn:replace($words, "[!?.',/-]", "")``` should do the trick nicely.

-Give it a try before check out [what I came up with](http://try.zorba.io/queries/xquery/ZZf2fGYOwtkBvN8sbzI4cX4plYw%3D).
+Give it a try yourself before checking out [what I came up with](http://try.zorba.io/queries/xquery/ZZf2fGYOwtkBvN8sbzI4cX4plYw%3D).
 I'm sure you can do better, right?
 If you've found a simpler solution, tweet it out to #XQY14.

-Extra Credit: Add an subexpression to the query that eliminates common stop-words–i.e. "of," "the," etc.–from your dictionary.
+Extra Credit: Add an expression to the query to eliminate common stop-words–i.e. "of," "the," etc.–from your dictionary.